ruslanrazakov/ShapesProcessor/README.md

 ## 5. TODO
 1. No async implementation.
 Core logic in ShapesProcessor.GetForegroundPolygons() is based on 2 arrays - array of input shapes, and foreground shapes.
 Foreground shapes array change every iteration, and we dont know, what will happen with a new shape from input (collision or nothing).
 We will see complete array of foreground shapes after loop finishes, so there cant be intermediate result of foreground shapes.
 Maybe, there is another and more effective good algorythm to detect collisions between objects, I dont know.
-2. No area count of shapes
+2. No area count of shapes (treashold)